 Keep it preliminary

 Pitched-roof structure carries significant loads.
-Use a preliminary plan to communicate layout intent — a qualified engineer or truss supplier must confirm the rafters, hips, and connections for your project and local code.
+Use a preliminary plan to communicate layout intent: a qualified engineer or truss supplier must confirm the rafters, hips, and connections for your project and for the code adopted in your jurisdiction, where roof and ceiling framing sits in IRC Chapter 8.

 Try it